hongfei/hongfei.github.io/resume/hongfei.md

 ### Experience
 ##### Senior Software Engineer @ StubHub, eBay Inc, *from 2012.6 to present*

+* Lead developer for **Discount Cofund**.
+Implemented the feature and update iLog integration.

+	> Add extra price item to the system and update integration with iLog to take extra parameters for new price item.

 * Lead developer for **Optimizely AB Testing**.
 Integrate the AB Testing with Optimizely.

 * Lead developer for **Price Markdown**.
 Design the structure and implemented the feature for marking down prices.